 There are ethics involved with keeping a secret, no matter how big or small.
 Secrets can get people fired, killed, emotionally scarred, or embarrassed.

 You have an ethical responsibility not to keep secrets that will result in the subject being physically or emotionally abused.
-When in doubt about the ethics of the information, you are asking them not to pass on, think of it from an outside perspective.
+When in doubt about the ethics of the information, you are asking them not to pass on it, think of it from an outside perspective.

 If someone else told you similar information, would you be concerned, disgusted, frightened, or would you feel confident that nothing untoward was taking place?